PlummersSoftwareLLC/Primes/CONTRIBUTING.md

 This indicates if the implementation uses any form of parallelism.
 In this context, an implementation is considered to do so if more than 1 thread is involved with running the sieve, i.e. identifying the primes in it.

-#### Label
+#### Tag

-As the [output](#output) of implementations specifies how many threads are used, it is not needed to use a label to indicate if an implementation is multi-threaded.
+As the [output](#output) of implementations specifies how many threads are used, it is not needed to use a tag to indicate if an implementation is multi-threaded.
 That is, if the thread count that is written to output is 1, then the implementation is considered to be single-threaded.
 If the output includes a higher thread count, then it is marked as a multi-threaded implementation.

 #### Badge